 Frequently asked questions (FAQs) can be a source of inspiration.
 What kind of questions do people ask?
 What are the topics people are most interested in?
 When your sales team goes for client meetings, what kind of queries do they face?

-3. ‘Save to favorites’ from social media
+3. “Save to favorites” from social media

 We often take screenshots of interesting quotes or news items, but they only get dumped in folders not to be looked back into for months.
 Whether the topics were inspirational, debatable, sticky, or engaging, put them in the swipe file.

 Anything that piqued your interest once is bound to generate ideas in retrospect.
-Go back to this file to find topics.
+Go back to this file to find topics and get creative content ideas instantly.
 Review graphic advertisements and social videos that may be relevant to your business.
 Channel your vague thoughts into inspirational and researched content.

 4. Follow the trends

+Pick content topics that will resonate with the general public, even if they do not resonate with you.
 Your social media followers can be a vast source of ideas.
-You can chat with them, asking them to help you out with their thoughts on a particular topic or even help you ideate for a pitch or a theme.
+You can chat with them, asking them to help you with their thoughts on a particular topic or even help you ideate for a pitch or a theme.